neuralarchcon/neuralarchcon.github.io/_posts/news/2021-03-01-follow-cost-twitter.md

 ---
 {% include JB/setup %}
-While the data is still being collected, you follow us on Twitter.
+While the data is still being collected, you follow us on [TWITTER](https://twitter.com/con_arch).
 We will keep you updated about our recent developments!